 Which martial art is best for my child?
 There are numerous martial arts styles today.
 Most of them rely on the hand and foot combat technique.
 Let us take a look at a few styles in detail:

 Judo or ‘gentle way’ was founded in Japan in 1882.
 It is the most widely practiced martial art in the world.
 It is a combat style and develops self-discipline in the learner.
 In judo, it is learnt that nobody can be perfect at everything, but through training, weaknesses can be overcome and limitations can be broken.
 As an exercise, it promotes flexibility, develops speed and co-ordination, promotes muscular development and benefits the cardiovascular system.
 The stages in judo training begin with a white belt then follow a yellow belt, a green belt, three degrees of brown belt and finally a black belt.

 Kickboxing involves a variety of kicking techniques along with those of boxing.
 Kickboxing requires a great deal of balance, flexibility and provides a good cardiovascular workout.
-In children kickboxing provides physical and mental challenges.
-While in some schools, the approaches maybe more on fun and fitness rather than strict training, there are other schools providing training for age appropriate tournaments.
-This is considered as a dangerous sport and a protective gear is a must when training.
+In children, kickboxing provides physical and mental challenges.
+While in some schools, the approaches may be more on fun and fitness rather than strict training, there are other schools providing training for age-appropriate tournaments.
+This is considered a dangerous sport and protective gear is a must when training.